mcfnord/rml/src/bc.md

-All three statements to the press are prejudicial to the cause of justice, and two of the three are contradicted by facts stated in the charging document by his deputy.
+All three statements to the press are prejudicial to the cause of justice, and two of the three are contradicted by facts stated in the charging document.
 An accurate statement by Lindquist might be: *“We waited over a month, but the accused cooperated extra-ordinarily when made aware of our warrant.”*